magnusdanielson/magnusdanielson.github.io/_posts/2023-04-15-using-webpack-5-when-building-spfx.md

 ### Background

 To make this work we keep the regular build in the src folder.
-The reason for this is that there are some Webpack plugins that creates the basic files to actually run the webpart, the manifest file is one example.
-I have tried to adjust the plugins to work with Webpack 5 but that is quite hard with out the source code and I think there is a limit on how much one can tinker with the files in the node_modules folder before it gets to crazy.
+The reason for this is that there are some Webpack plugins that creates the basic files to actually run the webpart, such as the manifest file.
 There are dependencies that forces us to use Webpack 4 at this moment.
 I have asked Microsoft if they can provide more information on the plugins so that I can reuse them in this setup but I think we just have to wait for them to upgrade the plugins.
-One option is to recreate the plugins from scratch but I think there is too much work and hopefully Webpack 5 support from Microsoft will come in a not too distant future.
+One option is to recreate the plugins from scratch, but that is too much work.
+Hopefully, Microsoft will upgrade the plugins to support Webpack 5 in the near future.

 ### Modifications to the project